 When does the survey close?

-The closing date for Your Voice 1, Your Voice 2 is 6th March 2020.
-The closing date for the National Student Survey (NSS) is 30th April 2019.
-The closing date for the Postgraduate Research Experience Survey (PRES) is 17th May 2019.
+The closing date for Your Voice 1 and Your Voice 2 is 6th March 2020.
+The closing date for the National Student Survey (NSS) is 30th April 2020.
+The closing date for the Postgraduate Taught Experience Survey (PTES) is 15th June 2020.

 How do I claim my free hot drink?

 Every student who completes a survey can get a free regular hot drink from any City catering outlet, managed by Sodexo.

 To claim your drink you will need a voucher from your course office.
 These can be collected by providing proof that you have completed an online survey e.g. a print out of the last page or a screenshot on your phone or ipad.
 If you have any queries please email us.